 Dietary Cholesterol is Associated with Increased Pain Sensitivity in Individuals with Chronic Low Back Pain

-Two articles on PainSci cite Bakshi 2021: 1.
-Chronic, Subtle, Systemic Inflammation 2.
-Vulnerability to Chronic Pain
+Four pages on PainSci cite Bakshi 2021: 1.
+The Complete Guide to Low Back Pain 2.
+Chronic, Subtle, Systemic Inflammation 3.
+Vulnerability to Chronic Pain 4.
+Pass the bag of pain!
+Junk food as an inflammation driver

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.